 \subsection{Implementation details}

 Our proposed SpikeFET was implemented with PyTorch 1.12 in Python 3.8 and trained on two NVIDIA RTX 4090 GPUs.
 The network input consists of a triplet image group comprising one search image and two distinct template images.
 When constructing training samples from randomly sampled video sequences, we expanded the search regions and template regions to 4× and 2× their original bounding box sizes, respectively, followed by resizing them to 256×256 and 128×128.
+Common data augmentation techniques such as horizontal flipping and brightness jittering were applied to the image sets.
+The model was trained using the AdamW optimizer.
+The optimizer has a cosine annealing scheduling over 50 epochs, where each epoch contained 60,000 image triplets.
+Please refer to the Appendix ~\ref{appendix:models and taining} for more details.

-We follow the standard configuration pipeline of OSTrack~\citep{ye2022joint}.
-Specifically, we adapt our SpikeFET into a single-modal SpikeFT model, pre-trained on benchmark datasets such as COCO~\citep{lin2014microsoft}, LaSOT~\citep{fan2019lasot}, TrackingNet~\citep{muller2018trackingnet}, and GOT-10K~\citep{huang2019got} to fine-tune our SpikeFET network.
-For the single-modal SpikeFT model, we remove one feature extraction branch and the spiking tracking head branch from SpikeFET, along with eliminating modality encoding.
-To balance speed and accuracy, we propose three variants with distinct architectures and parameters: SpikeFET-Base (Fig. \ref{fig:overview}) with larger parameter capacity, and SpikeFET-Tiny and SpikeFT optimized for computational efficiency.
-Please refer to the Appendix for more details.
+Similar to current mainstream multi-modal object tracking frameworks (such as VIPT~\citep{zhu2023visual}, SDSTrack~\citep{hou2024sdstrack}, TENet~\citep{shao2025tenet}), which commonly adopt OSTrack~\citep{ye2022joint} frame-datasets pre-trained models for parameter fine-tuning or knowledge distillation, we also follow their standard configuration process.
+Specifically, we adapt our SpikeFET into a single-modal SpikeET model, pre-trained on frame-datasets such as COCO~\citep{lin2014microsoft}, LaSOT~\citep{fan2019lasot}, TrackingNet~\citep{muller2018trackingnet}, and GOT-10K~\citep{huang2019got} to fine-tune our SpikeFET network.
+For the single-modal SpikeET model, we remove one feature extraction branch and the spiking tracking head branch from SpikeFET, along with eliminating modality encoding.
+To balance speed and accuracy, we propose three variants with distinct architectures and parameters: SpikeFET-Base (Fig. \ref{fig:overview}) with larger parameter capacity, and SpikeFET-Tiny and SpikeET optimized for computational efficiency.
+Among these, only SpikeFET-Base undergoes frame-based dataset pre-training, while SpikeFET-Tiny and SpikeET adopt ImageNet-1K~\citep{deng2009imagenet} to pre-train the backbone, consistent with OSTrack~\citep{ye2022joint}.
 To quantitatively evaluate the performance of tracking systems, we employ three core metrics: Area Under the Curve (AUC), Precision Rate (PR), and theoretical power consumption.
-For a detailed description of the theoretical power consumption calculation method, please refer to Appendix.
+For a detailed description of the theoretical power consumption calculation method, please refer to Appendix \ref{appendix:metrics}.